danday74/chapter-and-verse/README.md

 `chapter-and-verse` is written by a professional developer, has 100% unit test coverage and is ready for production use.

-All our biblical data has been [triple checked](#accuracy-of-biblical-data "Jesus loves you"), ensuring accuracy.
+All our biblical data has been [triple checked](#accuracy-of-biblical-data "Jesus loves you") to ensure reliability.